vivecuervo7/fastendpoints-mediatr-examples/Presentation/pages/12-pre-post-processors.md

 </ul>

 <!--
-Anyone familiar with MediatR has probably used its pre- and post- processors, or pipeline behaviours, at some point.
+So, anyone familiar with MediatR has probably used its pre and post processors, or pipeline behaviours, at some point.

 FastEndpoints has an equivalent offering here [click], which allows us to run code before and after the endpoint handler is executed.

-Where FastEndpoints' implementation is lacking however, is not having an easy way to handle both sides of the execution in a middleware-like fashion, such as MediatR offers with their pipeline behaviours.
+Where FastEndpoints' implementation differs from MediatR, is that these processors wrap the endpoint execution itself, and don't provide a middleware-like pattern the way a fully fledged pipeline behaviour would.

-[click]

-We _do_ however have the ability to share state between all stages of the pipeline, although the implementation _is_ a little clunky to hold.
+[click] We _do_ however have the ability to share state between all stages of the pipeline, although the implementation _is_ a little clunky to hold.

-[click]

-This is largely due to us needing to lean on an additional state object to share any values between the pre- and post- processors, meaning that while we can achieve the same functionality as a self-contained, start-to-finish MediatR pipeline behaviour, it's not quite as clean.
+[click] This is largely due to us needing to lean on an additional state object to share any values between processors, and being limited to one state object per request.
 -->

 ---